Updated: Nov 20

 I am grateful for every step towards healing.

-First thing in the morning - Water & Smoothie
+waking up in the morning - Water & Smoothie to reduce concussion symptoms

 When I wake up, the first thing I do is think about some positive things.
 This can mean anything – things you’re grateful for, things that make you happy, the people around you, you name it.
 After that I will drink 2 glasses of water, it gives your body the energy and you will stay hydrated.
 I follow it up with 2 pieces of fruits and most important for me, my green miracle smoothie!